-Citrix Workspace is a complete digital workspace solution that allows you to deliver secure access to the information, apps, and other content that are relevant to a person’s role in your organization.
+Citrix Workspace is a complete digital workspace solution that delivers secure access to the information, apps, and other content that is relevant to a person’s role in your organization.
 Users subscribe to the services you make available and can access them from anywhere, on any device.
-Citrix Workspace helps you organize and automate the most important details your users need to collaborate, make better decisions, and focus fully on their work.
+Citrix Workspace helps you organize and automate the most important details that your users need to collaborate, make better decisions, and focus on their work.

 Microapps helps you deliver relevant, actionable notifications from your applications directly into users’ workspaces.
+Users save time and can focus on their primary work when they don’t have to switch between applications to interact with key business systems in your organization.
 Build integrations from your application data sources to pull actions into Workspace.
-Microapps can write back to source systems, so users can address these actions without leaving their workspace.
-Users save time and can focus on their primary work because they don’t have to switch to other applications to interact with key business systems in your organization.
+Microapps write back to source systems, so users can address these actions without leaving their workspace.

 For more information, see the Microapps service documentation.

 Citrix Virtual Apps Essentials offers secure access to virtual Windows apps.
 This service includes a workspace URL, enabled by default, usually in the format: